 sudo add-apt-repository ppa:jonathonf/ffmpeg-3 sudo apt-get update sudo apt upgrade

-To undo the changes and restore to the stock version of FFmpeg in main Ubuntu repositories, purge the PPA via command:
+To undo the changes and restore to the stock version of FFmpeg in the main Ubuntu repositories, purge the PPA via command:

 sudo apt install ppa-purge sudo ppa-purge ppa:jonathonf/ffmpeg-3